MEM2677/spid-bundle-be/bundle_src/README.md

 # SPID bundle

-This bundle, in its first release, configures Keycloak to use Italian SPID identity provider.
+This bundle configures Keycloak to use Italian SPID identity provider.
 SPID (Sistema Pubblico di Identità Digitale) is a system used by Public Administrations and provate subject to authenticate a given user.